 Cliché

 It was bound to happen.
 Not even three weeks into my trip to England I've turned into a great big, fat English cliché.
 The moment of realisation came yesterday.
 It was a dull, stereotypically rainy English day.
 A Carry On film was on television.
 At the weekend I was eating fish and chips.
+I hate clichés as much as a mixed metaphor in the head.

 At just over the halfway point in my stay I'm beginning to look forward to getting back to returning to Kraków.
 The honeymoon is officially over.
 Luckily I have a guest visiting very soon, so the last few weeks in Brighton should pass very quickly.